-Potential First-Time Major Champions At Augusta - US Masters 2018
+Potential First-Time Major Champions At Augusta - US Masters 2019

 Rickie Fowler

-‘When will Rickie win?’ is a question that is asked every time the majors come around.
-Ever since a flurry of top fives at all four majors in 2014, the 29-year-old has been seen as a future major champion.
-He’s currently the world number eight after some fine performances in the last six months, including a win at the Hero World Challenge and a pair runner-ups at the OHL Classic and the BMW Championship.
-He had a share for the lead half way through the 2017 tournaments so he could go one further this time round.
+‘When will Rickie win?’ is a question that is asked every time one of golf’s big four come around.
+Ever since a flurry of top fives at all four Majors in 2014, the 30-year-old has been seen as a future Major champion.

+He comes into this year’s tournament as the Waste Management Phoenix Open champion, perhaps that victory in Scottsdale can help him at Augusta.

+Rickie was also 2nd last year after an excellent final round 67.

 Bryson DeChambeau